Jacques Mallet du Pan: French Revolution

-At the outbreak of the French Revolution, he sided with MPs who wanted to implement a constitutional monarchy and in 1789 he joined the Royalist camp.
+At the outbreak of the French Revolution, he sided with deputies who wanted to implement a constitutional monarchy and in 1789 he joined the Royalist camp.
 He viewed the period from 1789, including the Declaration of the Rights of Man and of the Citizen as a matrice de la démagogie, or a populist circus.
 He continued political writings and was known for an improper but fiery and frank style that served to evoke the passions of his readers and was able to predict fairly accurately the trajectory of the Revolutionary movement.
 This combination of factors led to the quick development of a reputation amongst the revolutionary partisans, who denounced him as an enemy to liberty.
 Mallet, impassioned by the perceived excess of the Revolutionaries, threw himself into the work of the Royalist party, attacking the violence of the Revolution and the people who supported revolutionary principles.

 Seen as a safe ally and held in high-esteem by Louis XVI for his counter revolutionary work he was sent on a mission to Frankfurt from 1791–1792 to secure the sympathy and intervention of the German princes.
 From Germany, he traveled to Switzerland and from Switzerland to Brussels in the Royalist interest.
 In 1792, he was charged by King Louis XVI to draw up a manifesto in the name of emigrants and coalition powers.
 The manifesto, believed to have been written by Jérôme-Joseph Geoffroy de Limon and published by Panckoucke, Mallet's old collaborator, was known as the Brunswick Manifesto and declared that if the French royal family was harmed, French civilians would be harmed by the coalition powers.
 He published a number of anti-revolutionary pamphlets, and a violent attack on Bonaparte and the Directory resulted in his being exiled in 1797 to Berne.